We have good news and bad news for you.

 - Add a firewall to your site

-All in One WP Security & Firewall is a free, open source product.
-Unlike many of the other options on this list, this plugin features contributions by Tips and Tricks HQ (a company that focuses on WordPress plugin development), Peter Petreski, mbrsolution, wpsolutions, Ruhul Amin, and Česlav Przywara.
+All in One WP Security & Firewall is a free-to-use, open source product.
+Unlike many of the other options on this list, this plugin features contributions by Tips and Tricks HQ (a company that focuses on WordPress plugin development), Peter Petreski, mbrsolution, wpsolutions, Ruhul Amin, David Anderson and Prashant Baldha.

 Best Practices (Before Installing WordPress Security Plugins) 📝